javierg1975/fpscalaex/README.md

     - Run `sbt scalastyle`
     - Scalastyle allows the use of [rule suppression comments](http://stackoverflow.com/questions/21931431/how-can-i-suppress-scalastyle-warning).
 Learn how and when to use them
     - **DO NOT** follow advice blindly.
 Always try to understand the reasons behind a rule.
 Following advice blindly leads to fear.
 Fear leads to anger.
 Anger leads to hate.
 Hate leads to suffering (you get the point.)

-##What this is not
-This is not meant to replace Unit Testing or QA.
-We still need those.

 ##If you want to know more
 Check out [Leif Wickland's presentation](http://confreaks.com/videos/4863-PNWS2014-towards-a-safer-scala) at PNWScala